Classic Homemade Gravy

 Chef's Tips

-- Flavor boost: For extra depth, add a splash of Worcestershire sauce or a pinch of thyme.
+- Flavor Boost: For extra depth, add a splash of red wine or a teaspoon of soy sauce while simmering.

-- Vegetarian option: Use vegetable broth and butter instead of meat drippings for a vegetarian gravy.
+- Vegetarian Option: Use vegetable stock and butter instead of meat drippings for a vegetarian version.

 - Storage: Store leftover gravy in an airtight container in the fridge for up to 3 days.
 Reheat gently on the stove.